MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 >Applies to: Microsoft Edge on Windows 10, version 1809

-In the Windows 10 October 2018 Update, we added the capability to use Microsoft Edge as a kiosk using [assigned access](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/assigned-access) and policies to enhance the kiosk experience.
+In the Windows 10 October 2018 Update, we added the capability to use Microsoft Edge as a kiosk using [assigned access](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/assigned-access) and added new policies to enhance the kiosk experience.
 With assigned access, IT admins can create a tailored browsing experience locking down a Windows 10 device to only run a single-app or multi-apps.
 It also prevents users from accessing the file system and running executables or other apps from Microsoft Edge.

-In this topic, you learn about the different Microsoft Edge kiosk mode types to help you determine what configuration is best suited for your kiosk device.
-You also learn how to set up your Microsoft Edge kiosk mode experience.
+Microsoft Edge kiosk mode supports four configuration types.
+The configuration types help you determine what configuration is best suited for your kiosk device.
 Learn more about [Configuring kiosk and shared devices running Windows desktop editions](https://docs.microsoft.com/en-us/windows/configuration/kiosk-shared-pc).

-## Microsoft Edge kiosk types

-Microsoft Edge kiosk mode supports four configuration types:

 |  |
 |---|